datanav/docs/technical/zendesk-powerofficego.rst

 Zendesk Users to PowerOfficeGo Employees
 ----------------------------------------
-When a HubSpot Deal has a 100% probability of beeing sold, it  will be synchronized with a PowerOfficeGo Employees.
+When a Zendesk User is of type End User, it  will be synchronized with a PowerOfficeGo Employees.

 Once a link between a Zendesk Users and a PowerOfficeGo Employees is established, it will keep in sync between the two systems, regardless of where it is edited.